Baghdad derbies

-Al-Quwa Al-Jawiya were the first to be founded in 1931, and Montakhab Al-Shorta were founded in 1932, with these two sides developing a strong rivalry during the Iraq Central FA League era.
-Al-Zawraa were founded in 1969, while Al-Talaba were founded in 1977 and merged with Al-Jamiea less than a year later.
-With the foundation of the Iraqi Premier League, a four-way rivalry soon developed in the capital city.
-None of the four teams have ever been relegated from the Iraqi Premier League.
+Al-Quwa Al-Jawiya were the first to be founded in 1931, and Al-Shorta were founded in 1932, with these two sides developing a strong rivalry during the Iraq Central FA Premier League era.
+Al-Zawraa and Al-Talaba were founded in 1969, and with the foundation of the Iraqi National Clubs League (now known as Iraq Stars League), a four-way rivalry soon developed in the capital city.
+None of the four teams have ever been relegated from the Iraq Stars League.

 Al-Shorta won the Arab Club Champions Cup in 1982, while Al-Quwa Al-Jawiya won the 2016, 2017 and 2018 editions of the AFC Cup, Asia's second-tier continental tournament.
 Al-Talaba and Al-Zawraa both previously finished runners-up of the Asian Cup Winners' Cup and fourth place at the Asian Club Championship.

 History

 1932–1974: Al-Quwa Al-Jawiya and Al-Shorta rivalry

-The rivalry first developed between Al-Quwa Al-Jawiya Al-Malakiya (Royal Air Force) and Montakhab Al-Shorta (Police Select Team) in the 1930s, the decade where both of the teams were founded.
+The rivalry first developed between Al-Quwa Al-Jawiya Al-Malakiya (Royal Air Force) and Al-Shorta (Police) in the 1930s, the decade where both of the teams were founded.
 They first faced off on 2 January 1933 in the 1932–33 Prince Ghazi Cup.
 Al-Quwa Al-Jawiya Al-Malakiya won the match 1–0 through an own goal in the 15th minute and went on to win the trophy that year, as well as winning it in the following two years.
-The two sides went on to face each other in two cup finals that decade, the 1938 Taha Al-Hashimi Cup final and the 1939 Al-Quwa Al-Jawiya Cup final, and Montakhab Al-Shorta won both, 1–0 and 2–0 respectively, to win the first two trophies in their history.
-With the foundation of the Iraq Central FA League, a league for teams from Baghdad and its neighbouring cities, the rivalry grew significantly.
-Al-Quwa Al-Jawiya Al-Malakiya were awarded a walkover win against Montakhab Al-Shorta in the final of the 1957–58 season, while Montakhab Al-Shorta beat Al-Quwa Al-Jawiya 1–0 to clinch the 1962–63 league title.
+The two sides went on to face each other in two cup finals that decade, the 1938 Taha Al-Hashimi Cup final and the 1939 Al-Quwa Al-Jawiya Cup final, and Al-Shorta won both, 1–0 and 2–0 respectively, to win the first two trophies in their history.
+With the foundation of the Iraq Central FA Premier League, a league for teams from Baghdad and its neighbouring cities, the rivalry grew significantly.
+Al-Quwa Al-Jawiya Al-Malakiya were awarded a walkover win against Al-Shorta Select XI in the final of the 1957–58 season, while Al-Shorta Select XI beat Al-Quwa Al-Jawiya 1–0 on their way to winning the 1962–63 league title.